If you’re a beginner voice actor, building a home recording studio is a great step, especially if you’re planning to do voice over work from home.

 The cost for soundproofing can range from being very affordable, to being very expensive.
 For instance, a heavy investment would involve hiring contractors to install thick plasterboard, steel sheeting, or a combination of the two, and more.

-On the other hand, there are many cost-efficient ways to soundproof your voice over studio space.
+On the other hand, there are many cost-effective ways to soundproof your voice over studio space.

 Here are 5 tips on soundproofing your voice over studio:

-Thick floor carpeting can also effectively absorb unwanted sounds.
+- Thick floor carpeting can also effectively absorb unwanted sounds.
 In fact, carpeting the entire room including the floor, walls, door and ceiling is an alternative to cork, rubber, or foam insulations.
-Ask your local carpet store for their misuts for an affordable, albeit colourful, option.
+Ask your local carpet store for their miscuts for an affordable, albeit colorful, option.